blitzy-public-samples/blitzy-WebVella-ERP/docs/reverse-engineering/architecture.md

 ## System Bootstrap Process

-The system bootstrap process executes during application startup via `ERPService.Initialize()` and is critical for creating the foundational database schema and metadata.
+The system bootstrap process executes during application startup via `ERPService.InitializeSystemEntities()` and is critical for creating the foundational database schema and metadata.

 ### System Tables Created